getchip/PocketCHIP-Docs/source/includes/_making.md

 sudo apt-get install i2c-tools
 ```

+Note that the "XIO GPIO" pins are provided by an I2C expander at address 0x38 on the TWI bus 2, so that address cannot be used on bus 2.

 ## LCD Monitor Support
 Using the numerous LCD header pins, a color touchscreen panel can be directly implemented on CHIP.